The Importance of Early Years Education: Nurturing Little Humans thumbnail

 FAQ 1: When should formal early childhood education start?

 Many experts, while expressing differing opinions, recommend that children begin structured early education at age 3 or 4 years.
-It's important to remember that learning starts at birth.
-High-quality childcare, as well as parent-child interaction, are essential for the development of children.
-It is important to make sure that formal education is not overly academic, but rather based on play and developmentally appropriate.
+However, it's important to note that learning begins at birth, and high-quality childcare and parent-child interactions in the earliest years are crucial for development.
+The key is to ensure that any formal education is developmentally appropriate and play-based, rather than overly academic or rigid.

 Parents can support their child's education in the early years by:

-When evaluating early-childhood education programs, you should look for:
+When evaluating early childhood education programs, look for:

 • Interactions warm and responsive between children and teachers